Skip to menu Skip to content Skip to footer

 Media expert

-Saeed’s research has been published in top-tier academic outlets, including the American Journal of Sociology, Journal of the Association for Information Systems, Journal of Information Technology, Information and Organization, Journal of the American Medical Informatics Association, International Journal of Medical Informatics, International Journal of Information Management, Journal of Business Research, and the Best Paper Proceedings of Academy of Management.
-His articles are cited in the EU policy documents and have received research and impact awards from the Administrative Sciences Association of Canada, and the Australasian chapter of the Association for Information Systems (AIS).
+Saeed’s research has been published in leading academic outlets, including the American Journal of Sociology, Journal of the Association for Information Systems, Journal of Information Technology, Information & Management, Information and Organization, Journal of the American Medical Informatics Association, International Journal of Medical Informatics, International Journal of Information Management, Journal of Business Research, and the Best Paper Proceedings of the Academy of Management.
+His articles have been cited in EU policy documents and featured in media outlets including The Wall Street Journal, BBC World News, ABC News, and The Australian.
+He has received several research and impact awards from the Administrative Sciences Association of Canada and the Australasian chapter of the Association for Information Systems (AIS).

 His research interests include:

-Data protection, privacy, and cybersecurity (particularly, organisational response to data breaches, and managing personal health information (PHI))
+• Data protection, privacy, and cybersecurity, particularly organisational responses to data breaches and the management of personal health information (PHI)

-Saeed has been a Chief Investigator in an Australian Research Council (ARC) funded Linkage Project studying Digital Hospital implementation in Queensland hospitals and health services.
-He received the UQ Business School Cross Cross-Disciplinary Research Award in 2021.
-He is a founding member of the Future of Health and Trust, Ethics, and Governance Alliance research hubs.
+Saeed is Co-Lead of the Future of Health research theme at the Centre for Business and Economics of Health (CBEH).
+He has been a Chief Investigator in an Australian Research Council (ARC) funded Linkage Project studying Digital Hospital implementation in Queensland hospitals and health services.
+He received the UQ Business School Cross-Disciplinary Research Award.

-He is a Guest Editor of Information and Organization, Section Editor of the Australasian Journal of Information Systems, Associate Editor of the Asia Pacific Journal of Information Systems (APJIS), and Editorial Board member of the International Journal of Medical Informatics.
-He chairs the annual DIGIT Workshop of the Special Interest Group on Adoption and Diffusion of Information Technology (SIG ADIT) and co-chairs the Digital Health Care track at the Australasian Conference on Information Systems (ACIS).
-He has co-chaired tracks at the International Conference on Information Systems (ICIS) and the Pacific Asia Conference on Information Systems (PACIS).
+He is Senior Editor of Information and Organization, Past Section Editor of the Australasian Journal of Information Systems, Associate Editor of the Asia Pacific Journal of Information Systems (APJIS), and an Editorial Board member of the International Journal of Medical Informatics.
+He is Chair-Elect of the Special Interest Group on Adoption and Diffusion of Information Technology (SIG ADIT), and co-chairs tracks at international conferences, including the International Conference on Information Systems (ICIS), Pacific Asia Conference on Information Systems (PACIS), and Australasian Conference on Information Systems (ACIS).

 Queensland Alliance for Agriculture and Food Innovation